Totally-Random-Productions/BeastWorkOuts-/README.md

 ###Best Fit the Project Best Fit was created as a project for the Web Programming and Technologies I (INFO 2602) course
 at the University of the West Indies St Augustine.

-It is a combination of a Flask application server, html, css, javascript, jquery and the rest [] API.
+It is a combination of a Flask application server, html, css, javascript, jquery, jinja and the rest [] API.